House VA committee to probe Trump-connected individuals' influence over VA

 Released Friday, the letter also outlined 20 different requests for documentation of interactions between the three men and VA officials.

-When reached by telephone, Moskowitz directed NBC News to speak to Perlmutter, who did not respond to a request for comment.
-A representative for Moskowitz did not immediately provide a comment.
-Sherman could not be reached.
+Perlmutter, Moskowitz and Sherman responded to the allegations in a shared statement first obtained by the Wall Street Journal and later received by NBC News.
+They pushed back on the allegations that they had any untoward influence on the VA and added that they had nothing to hide.

-The three men told the Wall Street Journal that they never had decision-making authority and that VA officials “often ignored their advice.”
+They said they were simply asked by Trump, former VA Secretary David Shulkin and the secretary's senior staff to weigh in on the agency's services and assumed that VA officials would make their own judgments.

-“Our only goal was to help improve veterans care,” the men said in a joint statement provided to The Wall Street Journal.
-“We didn’t seek or receive any personal or financial gain.
-We never imagined that volunteering our personal time to improving veterans’ health care would open us up to criticism.”
+"Our only goal was to help improve veterans care," the men said in the statement provided through a public relations firm.
+"We didn’t seek or receive any personal or financial gain.
+We never imagined that volunteering our personal time to improving veterans’ healthcare would open us up to criticism.
+In hindsight, it is clear we underestimated the coarseness of an environment in which even well-intentioned efforts can be twisted to fit pre-conceived narratives."

 The White House did not respond to a request for comment.